loft-sh/vcluster-sdk/examples/pull-secret-sync/README.md

 # Check if it was synced to the vcluster
 vcluster connect my-vcluster -n my-vcluster -- kubectl get secrets
 ```

-This will create a new vcluster with the plugin installed.

 ## Building the Plugin